-A joint venture (also known as a co-venture) is an arrangement between businesses in which the parties pool their resources to achieve a common goal.
+A joint venture is an arrangement between businesses in which the parties pool their resources to achieve a common goal.
 That goal may be a one-off project or an ongoing task.
 This means that a joint venture can be time-limited or ongoing.
 It can be run between companies in different spheres or between companies that would normally be competitors.

 Examples of joint ventures

-There are lots of examples of real-world businesses that have become joint venturers.
+There are many examples of real-world businesses that became joint venturers.
 In some cases, these joint venture agreements have become extremely successful.
-Here are some of the most famous ones.
+Below are some of the most famous ones.

 BMW and Brilliance Auto Group

 BMW needed a Chinese partner to manufacture cars in China due to local laws at the time.
 It therefore joined forces with the Brilliance Auto Group to create BMW Brilliance.
 This gave both companies access to a new market neither could have reached on its own: for BMW it was China, for Brilliance Auto Group it was prestige car buyers.

 Joint venture versus other options